ARK-GTX/Promotional-Website/README.md

 # Promotional-Website
 Website designed to promote a product.
 Here, Users can comment and Make Pre-orders.
-AJAX & PHP included.